 MCCH provides a men’s emergency shelter in Montgomery County which is open 24 hours a day, 7 days a week, for men experiencing homelessness.
 Located in Rockville, MD, the shelter serves approximately 850 men each year.
 Emergency shelter has been provided there since the early 1990s.
 Residents have access to basic amenities such as showers, beds, laundry, and dining facilities.
 The shelter also offers support services to help residents exit homelessness more quickly.
 These services include thorough assessments, case management, vocational counseling and job training, health education classes, in-house 12-step meetings, and mobile medical services.

-- Organized a BBQ and entertainment for 40 residents
+-Providing a BBQ lunch for residents

 Partnership with Fields Road Elementary School